narrowspark/configurators/README.md

 Configurators
 -------------
-There are several types of tasks, which are called **configurators**:
+There are several types of tasks, which are called **configurators:**
 `options`, `bootstrap` and `providers`.

 `providers` Configurator

-Enables one or more service provider in the Narrowspark application by appending them to the `serviceproviders.php` file.
+Turns on one or more service provider in the Narrowspark app by appending them to the `serviceproviders.php` file.
-Its value is an associative array where the key is the service provider class name and the value is an array of environments where it must be enabled.
+Its value is an associative array where the key is the service provider class name and the value is an array of environments where it must be used.
 The supported environments are `local`, `prod`, `testing` and `global` (which enables the `service provider` in all environments):

 ```json